 If the game show Family Feud asked contestants which species of wild animals Americans most loved and hated, I’m sure that the giant panda and sharks would make the list.
 Fortunately, they both made a much more important list on this date in 2006—the list of World Heritage Sites.

-UNESCO (the United Nations Educational, Scientific and Cultural Organization) maintains a list of unique areas around the world that should be preserved for their cultural or natural heritage.
-About half those sites are recognizes for their natural features.
+UNESCO (the United Nations Educational, Scientific and Cultural Organization; learn more about UNESCO here) maintains a list of unique areas around the world that should be preserved for their cultural or natural heritage.
+About half those sites are recognized for their natural features.
 Each year, UNESCO reviews and makes changes to the list.
 At the 2006 meeting, on July 16, only two sites were added to the list, both for their natural heritage—the Malpelo Fauna and Flora Sanctuary in Colombia and the Sichuan Giant Panda Sanctuaries in China.

 The Malpelo Sanctuary is a small island (about 800 acres) about 300 miles off the coast of Colombia.
 The land area is important, but the surrounding marine reserve is massive, covering nearly 2 million acres.
 This “marine wilderness” is remote and largely unaffected by human modification.
 The water is deep, with rugged underwater canyons, cliffs, walls and other features.
 Several currents converge there, funneling richly nutritious water into the area.
 Consequently, the density and diversity of marine organisms is exceptional, especially for shark species and other top predators.
 The sanctuary is also home to 17 marine mammals, 7 marine reptiles, nearly 400 fish species and more than 300 mollusks.